Soleone/remix-prisma-vercel-template/README.md

 ## Development

+Requirements: Have Postgres installed

-1. Rename `.env.example` to `.env` and paste your local database URL
+1. Rename `.env.example` to `.env` and adjust your local database URL
 2. `npm install`
+3. `npx prisma generate` for local non-accelerate client
-3. Edit `schema.prisma` to create a basic table
+4. Edit `schema.prisma` to create a basic table
-4. `npm install` can be run again to run Prisma migrations
+5. `npm install` can be run again to run Prisma migrations
-5. `npm run dev` starts your app in development mode, rebuilding assets on file changes.
+6. `npm run dev` starts your app in development mode, rebuilding assets on file changes.

 ## Deployment